bitst0rm-pub/Formatter/README.md

 ## Usage

 Formatter has been designed to detect the syntax of files according to file scopes, not file extension.
-In the most cases Sublime Text already does this job for you when you open a file.
-For the rest you must explicit assign syntax via the syntax menu on the righ-hand bottom corner or via:
+In the most cases, Sublime Text already does this job for you when you open a file.
+For the rest, you must explicit assign the syntax via the syntax menu in the righ-hand bottom corner or via:

         Sublime Text > View > Syntax

-Setting wrong syntax when format code will cause error: _`Syntax out of the scope.`_
+Setting wrong syntax when formatting code will cause error: _`Syntax out of the scope.`_

 Formatting actions can be triggered in different ways: